shade-linux/shade/doc/Install.md

 # Installing packages

-To install packages, use `sudo shade -i <package>`.
+To install packages, use `sudo shade install <package>`.

-For example, to install Emacs, use `sudo shade -i emacs`.
+For example, to install Emacs, use `sudo shade install emacs`.

-Categories and packages can be viewed [here](https://www.github.com/shade-linux/buildscripts/tree/master/packages/), or queried with `shade -q <query>`
+Categories and packages can be viewed [here](https://www.github.com/shade-linux/buildscripts/tree/master/packages/), or queried with `shade query <query>`